The Art and Science of Fundraising Videos: How Visual Video marketing Drives Action

 Research suggests that people are 64% more likely to recall information from a video than from text.
 It’s like remembering the distinctive landmarks of San Diego—once undergone, they’re indelible.
 Video employs both visual and auditory stimuli to etch messages in memory.

-Inf Local Flavor for Universal Appeal
+Infusing Local Flavor for Universal Appeal

-- Relatable Characters: Introduce figures who mirror the diversity and of your audience—be they tech aficionados from San Francisco or beachgoers in San Diego.
+- Relatable Characters: Introduce figures who mirror the diversity and core of your audience—be they tech aficionados from San Francisco or beachgoers in San Diego.

 - Universal Motifs: Tap into universal themes, whether it’s New York’s hustle or Los Angeles’ relaxed charm.